DeanAyalon/DeanAyalon/readme.md

 I'm [Dean Ayalon](https://deanayalon.com), a software developer from Israel.<br>

 ## About me
-I love math, philosophy, fiction and basically any type of science, learning is awesome and I never wish to stop!<br>
+I love math, philosophy, fiction and basically any type of science, learning is awesome and I never wish to stop!

-Though my deteriorating eyesight has made it a struggle, I still try to read as much as I can, with my favorite genres being psychological horror and complex mysteries.
-I absolutely loved Think of a Number by John Verdon and its sequels, got any similar suggestions for me?
+Though my deteriorating eyesight has made it a struggle, I still try to read as much as I can, with my favorite genres being psychological/phylosophical horror and complex mysteries.
+I absolutely loved **Think of a Number by John Verdon** and its sequels, got any similar suggestions for me?

 ## Development
 I lean toward backend, but can manage the whole stack.<br>